What is ASCII? The Character Encoding That Started It All

 | 13 | Carriage Return | CR | Used with LF on Windows (\r\n) |

-| 27 | Escape | ESC | Terminal escape sequences (colors, cursor) |
+| 27 | Escape | ESC | Terminal escape sequences for colors and cursor movement |

-| 127 | Delete | DEL | Originally used to "erase" punched tape characters |
+| 127 | Delete | DEL | Originally used to erase punched tape characters |

-The line ending difference between operating systems — \n (LF) on Unix vs \r\n (CR+LF) on Windows — is a direct legacy of ASCII control characters from the teletype era.
+The line ending difference between operating systems, \n on Unix-like systems and \r\n on Windows, is a direct legacy of ASCII control characters.

 Printable Characters (32-126)